 Assessment and Rehabilitation Expenses

 Court-mandated drug abuse assessment and rehabilitation is the financial responsibility, in all or part of the program costs, of the offender.
-Included expenses for which the offender will likely be held accountable are the costs of assessment, testing, screening and treatment.
-Such stipulations are based upon court determination of ability to pay by the offender.
+Included expenses for which the offender will likely be held accountable are the costs of assessment, testing, screening, and treatment.
+Such stipulations are based upon a court determination of the ability to pay by the offender.

 In the event of extenuating circumstances, an individual may be allowed to retain their license with restrictions.
 Criminal Code § 18.2-271.1. sets the guidelines for this determination.
 The court order will contain and detail any restrictions and a copy will be provided to both the offender and the Department of Motor Vehicles.
-Any violation of these terms of probation, whether in regard to license restrictions or not remaining drug free, will result in additional court ruling.
+Any violation of these terms of probation, whether in regard to licensing restrictions or not remaining drug-free, will result in an additional court ruling.

 Offenses Involving Minors

-Without authorization, distribution of marijuana or any substance to a minor under age 18 by an adult over the age of 18 is a Class 6 felony.
-Individuals may not influence a minor toward assistance of distribution of marijuana or other substances, either.
+Without authorization, the distribution of marijuana or any substance to a minor under age 18 by an adult over the age of 18 is a Class 6 felony.
+Individuals may not influence a minor toward the assistance of the distribution of marijuana or other substances, either.
 Violation of this ordinance, with arrest and conviction, results in somewhere between 10 and 50 years in prison with up to $100,000 in fines.
-Conviction will carry a mandatory two years if less than one ounce was involved in the crime.
+A conviction will carry a mandatory two years if less than one ounce was involved in the crime.
 Five years is mandatory if one or more ounces are involved in the crime.